mapbox/mapbox-gl-js/README.md

  - `define` pragmas must be in file scope
  - `initialize` pragmas must be in function scope
  - all pragma-defined variables defined and initialized in the fragment shader must also be defined and initialized in the vertex shader because `attribute`s are not accessible from the fragment shader

+## Util

+The `util.glsl` file is automatically included in all shaders by the compiler.